 2. All things are possible with God

 II.
 Peter was right.
-Night is the best time for catching fish.
+The night is the best time for catching fish.
 Besides, who knows best about fishing.
 Jesus the carpenter or Peter the fisherman?

 III.
 They had labored hard.
 They were fatigued.
 They were worn out.
 Have you labored hard for nothing this evening?
 Are you fatigued?
 Are you worn out?
 Are you ready to do what God tells you – no matter what it takes?